All planning checklists

 Consider a Creative Workshop

-Look into unique Edinburgh workshops like gin blending at Eden Mill or a tartan design class.
+Look at gin blending at Eden Mill or a tartan design class if you want a daytime activity that is not just walking uphill.

 Complex·High impact